12yuens2/haskell-othello-reversi/README.md

 Use the mouse to click on positions to make moves.

 There are various controls to change options in game:
-- 'h' - toggles hints on and off
+- `h` - toggles hints on and off
-- 'u' - undo a move, disabled for network play
+- `u` - undo a move, disabled for network play
-- 'p' - pause the game, disabled for network play
+- `p` - pause the game, disabled for network play
-- 's' - save the game to `save.othello`, disabled for network play
+- `s` - save the game to `save.othello`, disabled for network play
-- 'l' - load the game from `save.othello`, disabled for network play
+- `l` - load the game from `save.othello`, disabled for network play

 Pressing the 'Esc' key will exit the game.